 The Value Chain canvas helps you to identify potential partners.

 Step 6 of 7 – Business Model

-Being part of a company you are interested in making revenue with your products and services or at least gain other kinds of profits from these.
+Being part of a company, you are interested in making revenue with your products and services or at least gain other kinds of profit from these.
 This is the subject of the field Revenues & Advantages on the lower right part.
 Here you are thinking about sources of revenue: selling directly, a commission-based model, earning royalties, monthly subscriptions, and so on.

 Step 7 of 7 – Business Model

 On the other side (left lower part) there are the costs and risks which are confronting the revenues and advantages.
-Costs occur when acquiring resources, by conducting activities and as a consequence of customer relationships to the partners.
+Costs occur when acquiring resources, by conducting activities, and as a consequence of customer relationships with the partners.

 Risks arise because of not existing knowledge or uncertainties.
 These can lead to higher costs or lower revenues than planned.
 As a consequence risks need to be catered for during any calculation.
 They need to get a price tag.

 At the end of modeling the business model, you should critically reflect on it: Is it realistic?
 Is it consistent?
 And most importantly: do the potential revenues outweigh the costs and risks?

 As an alternative, you can use the business model to identify business potentials for analytic use cases or at least to focus on an application area (e.g. marketing channels) or field (e.g. online advertising).
 Write down potential use cases, application areas, or fields on blue cards and use this canvas Analytics Use Case to further detail it.

 The Business Model / Case Canvas is an adaption of the Business Model Canvas by Strategyzer.